Members & Graduates of the Policy Officer Recruitment Programme

 - Hometown: Dawson Creek, BC

-- Graduate degree: M.A. in International Affairs from the Norman Paterson School of International Affairs, Carleton University.
+- Graduate degree: M.A. in International Affairs from the Norman Paterson School of International Affairs, Carleton University

-- Joined PORP: 2004.
+- Joined PORP: 2004

 My career trajectory, post-PORP, has been varied but filled with learning opportunities.
 When I left DND, I was the special advisor to the Deputy Minister – a great opportunity to learn from leadership.
 I then went to the Privy Council Office where I was tasked with advancing the Government’s legislative agenda.
 After that, I went to Health Canada as the Director of Cabinet and Parliamentary Affairs – where I had a chance to help steer the Government’s health agenda, on files such medical assistance in dying and cannabis regulation.
 Prior to leaving Health Canada, I was the Chief of Staff to the Deputy Minister.
 After a thoughtful decision to return to the security and intelligence community, I joined the Canada Border Services Agency to help develop an Issues Management function and develop other policy capacities within the Agency, including leading a COVID-19 policy task force.
-After two years, I returned to the Policy Group, where I am grateful to be working with the most dedicated and amazing team and amongst the best management team one could hope for.
+After two years, I returned to the Policy Group, where I was grateful to work with the most dedicated and amazing team and amongst the best management team one could hope for.

 - What are some highlights of your time in the Policy Officer Recruitment Programme?